Gerald Shapiro, Ph.D.

-CNA has a wealth of experience in conducting in-depth research, providing rapid turn-around analyses, and developing new and innovative analytical methodologies.
+CNA Corporation has a wealth of experience in conducting in-depth research, providing rapid turn-around analyses, and developing new and innovative analytical methodologies.
 ATM’s areas of expertise include:

 Operations Analysis and Performance Assessment: serving as a vital member of the FAA's Performance Analysis Team in matters relating to the National Airspace System and in analyzing the performance of FAA programs and initiatives on the local, regional, and national levels.

-Traffic Flow Analysis: analyzing of the flow of air traffic to and from multiple airports to determine the impact on airport and airspace capacity, delays, and potential interference.
+Traffic Flow Analysis: analyzing the flow of air traffic to and from multiple airports to determine the impact on airport and airspace capacity, delays, and potential interference.

 Upper Airspace Management: working to improve the capacity, efficiency, and safety of upper airspace operations throughout the world and across multiple Flight Information Regions.